LuminosLabs/Quicksilver/README.md

 PayPal
 -----------
 1. Find the Commerce Manager Apps folder, located under the Episerver Commerce Manager project folder.
-2. Deploy the **ConfigurePayment.ascx** file from this sample EPiServer.Reference.Commerce.Manager\Sample\PayPal to the Apps\Order\Payments\Plugins\CyberSourcePayPal folder.
+2. Deploy the **ConfigurePayment.ascx** file from this repository in Commerce Manager\PayPal to the Apps\Order\Payments\Plugins\CyberSourcePayPal folder.
 If the CyberSourcePayPal folder does not exist, create it.

 Setting up the PayPal payment provider in Commerce Manager
 ----------------------------------------------------------